bastienvinh/easy-emitter/README.md

 <p>Notice : You can register as many callback for an event name.</p>
 </blockquote>
 <blockquote>
-<p>Warning : unregister will remove all registered events.
-If you have many callbacl registered for a particular event name, then you will have lost all of them when you will unregister the event-name.</p>
+<p>Warning : Unregister will remove all registered events.
+If you have many registered/declared callback for a particular event name, then you will have lost all of them when you will unregister the event-name.</p>
 </blockquote>

 ```js